-The following steps will revert MODO to a freshly installed state.
+The following steps will revert Modo to a freshly installed state.

-- Close all instances of MODO on your machine.
+- Close all instances of Modo on your machine.

 - Reveal the hidden directories

-OSX: Finder->Home->Show View Options->Show Library Folder
+macOS: Finder->Home->Show View Options->Show Library Folder

 Windows: Windows Explorer->View->Options->View->Show hidden files, folders, and drives